ilanusse/praetorian/README.md

 ```

 There are two things to notice here:
 - The Post is a class that should obey a certain Policy.
-We mark this by including `Praetorian::HasPolicy` and overriding the `policy_class` abstract method to return the policy class name.
+We can either write a `policy_class` method to return the policy class name, or Praetorian will assume the policy classname to be `#{model_name}Policy`.

 - The Policy class includes `Praetorian::Policy`.
 This adds default query methods to our policy as defaults that should be overwritten as necessary.